IT-Support-L2/pyqt5-password-generator/README.md

 Else, you can generate the maximum of 96 passwords per click, minimum input is 1.

-Everything run as expected, just when you click on `Export as txt`, input only the `file name without txt extension` and it will be automatically saved as `txt file` with the fileName you chose and in the directory you already naviagted to.
+Everything run as expected, just when you click on `Export as txt`, input only the `file name without txt extension` and it will be automatically saved as `txt file` with the fileName you chose and in the directory you already navigated to.

 ![xHSDeOaEqZ.gif](https://github.com/IT-Support-L2/pyqt5-password-generator/blob/main/xHSDeOaEqZ.gif)